Error-tolerant witnessing of divergences in classical and quantum statistical complexity: Materials and methods

-In the experimental set-up (Fig.~\ref{fig:setup}b), we implement one complete cycle of the $\epsilon $-machine, comprising state preparation, a controlled-unitary operation, and read-out.
-We also perform tomographic measurements on the end-of-cycle causal state.
-However, small experimental imperfections mean that, instead of an ideal controlled-unitary, a more general transformation $\mathcal{E}$ is implemented.
+To witness the reduced quantum statistical complexity $C_q$ experimentally, the direct method would be to synthesize the quantum circuit representing the quantum model.
+However, small experimental imperfections~\cite{Rohde2005} mean that instead of an ideal controlled-unitary gate, a more general transformation $\mathcal{E}$ is implemented.
 The situation is depicted in Fig.~\ref{fig:map}.
-For the ideal process, if causal state $\rho_i =|S_i\rangle \langle S_i| $ is the input, then the output of circuit is $\rho_j = |S_j\rangle \langle S_j|$ when outcome $j \in \{0,1\}$ is obtained at the measurement.
-For the non-ideal process $\mathcal{E}$, a different output state $\rho^o(j|i)=\mathcal{E}_j(\rho_i)$ is obtained.
-Here, we have broken the two-qubit map $\mathcal{E}$ into two completely positive conditional processes $\mathcal{E}_0$ and $\mathcal{E}_1$, acting on the memory qubit, depending on whether the measurement outcome was 0 or 1.
-The key point is that the output state from one step of the model is now \textit{not}, in general, equal to either of the possible input causal states.
-After more iterations, the states may diverge further from the ideal casual states.
-To avoid this divergence, we identify input states that are fixed points of the maps $\mathcal{E}_0$ and $\mathcal{E}_1$, and then use those states as input causal states.
+For the ideal process, if causal state $\rho_i =|S_i\rangle \langle S_i| $ is the input, then the output of the circuit is $\rho_j = |S_j\rangle \langle S_j|$ when outcome $j \in \{0,1\}$ is obtained at the measurement.
+To allow for non-idealities we describe this by a map $\mathcal{M}$, that does not necessarily preserve purity.

+Because one of the input qubits (the ancilla) is always prepared in a fixed state (ideally $\ket{0}\bra{0}$), in place of the two-qubit completely positive (CP) trace-preserving map ${\cal M}$ it is more convenient to use a one-qubit {\em instrument}.
+This comprises two one-qubit CP trace-decreasing maps $\mathcal{E}_0$ and $\mathcal{E}_1$, acting on the memory qubit state $\rho_i$, depending on whether the measurement outcome was 0 or 1.
+The result is the output state $\rho^o(j|i)$ multiplied by the probability $\wp^o(j|i)$ with which it occurs:

+For an ideal experiment, $\wp^o(j|i)=\Gamma_{ij}$ and $\rho^o(j|i)=\rho_j$.
+But experimental imperfections can lead to deviations in both of those equations.
+This \blk creates two complications: (1) the quantum device will simulate a process different from the one it is aimed to simulate (the Ising chain, in our case) and (2) the output states from one step of the simulator, $\rho^o(j|i)$, is now \textit{not}, in general, equal to either of the possible input causal states.
+Thus, its memory cost will generally not be $S(\rho_i)$.

+Previous experiments were proof-of-principle quantum simulators, and thus mostly ignored these imperfections for purposes of characterizing $C_q$~\cite{Palsson2017,ghafari2019interfering,ghafari2019interfering}.
+The entropy was taken to be the entropy of the output states after one step of the process, and there was no consideration of how small errors in this might cause the simulator to ultimately diverge in future predictions.
+Here, we aim to build quantum simulators that illustrate that $C_q$ and $C_\mu$ behave very differently even when we account for such imperfections.